DaCandyCorn/C-Text-Based-Adventure/textBasedAdventure/src/script/README.md

 Inside of the right room the smell is faint but a new smell is much more pungent, the smell of explosives, this room is surprisingly clean  and is filled with ornate vintage furniture.
 In the corner an out of place metal cabinet is open, inside a plethora of explosives are sitting covered in dust, you can take the explosives

-If you go forward into the double door you will be caught by the death band and killed
+You go forward into the double door and get killed by the death band.

 You may now go back to the dock
 You walk down the stairs, the desolate dock sprawled out in front of you, you see the dinghy you arrived in, you see the few fishing boats slowly bowing up and down with each wave.
 You then turn your attention to the cargo ship, after examining it you begin to notice the rust covering the sides, you notice many weak points that could cripple the ship if you had the explosives.
 You have a choice to go to the booth or go to the cargo ship

-If you go to the booth you peer through the window and see the mess inside, the furniture has been trashed scratches line the walls and an empty vial sits on the window seal
+You go to the booth and  peer through the window and see the mess inside, the furniture has been trashed scratches line the walls and an empty vial sits on the window seal

 When you go to the ship you have the option to plant explosives or leave on the dinghy if you leave on the dinghy  you exit the world without solving the issue or if you plant the explosives you can detonate the ship crippling the Death band supply line solving the world issue